jamesonhussey/match-percent/README.md

 - Redirect to Auth Page after deleting user

 - Change index page to show one profile at a time rather than all of them at once (unless all at once is a design choice?)
+(See ProfileListPage.css)

 - Support more than one picture where you can scroll through them in a row where the first one is currently